STREETLY,

 sure the fire was properly out.
 Dad put everything

-back to how it should be when he got home from work.
+back as it should be when he got home from work.
 It's

 jolly useful, having a fireman living next door to